BIOL548O/macdonald_andrew/README.md

-# macdonald_andrew
+# Bromeliad data

-data about bromeliads
+data about bromeliads, such as _Neoregelia_ sp

+here's a list

+* item one
+* item two